-The next five entries have fewer calories than those before them but nearly double the sugar counts.
-That’s because they’re all made with at least two kinds of sugar.
-These foul fishies add carnauba wax, which is safe to eat but also used to polish cars.
+The next five entries have fewer calories than those before them, but they’re also all made with at least two kinds of sugar.
+These foul fishies add carnauba wax, which is safe to eat, but it’s also used to polish cars.

 Per one pop: 70 calories, 0 g fat, 13 g sugar

-Grind down a bowl and a half of Fruity Pebbles and rub it on your teeth for 10 minutes—then chew a piece of sugar-filled gum until the flavor runs out.
+Grind down a bowl and a half of Fruity Pebbles and rub it on your teeth for 10 minutes, then chew a piece of sugar-filled gum until the flavor runs out.
+That’s basically what this candy is.
 These blow—but at least it takes a while to eat, which means you won’t have two.
 Quick tricks like that are just one of the 25 Most Overlooked Ways to Lose Weight!